 - Measure and clear the path.
 Use tape or a rope to measure the door frames and make sure the piano can fit through them.
 Then clear the path from any obstructions, including carpets.

 - Remove decorations, if any.
 A good thing about upright pianos is that they have a shape that’s not a pain to handle, unlike grand pianos.

 - Wrap the piano.
 Firstly, wrap the lid over the keyboard with tape, just in case.
 This is done to ensure that the lid stays in place during the ride.
 For the rest of the instrument, you can either use a plastic wrap or cloth that’s big enough to cover it completely.
 Secure the wrap with tape.

-- Lift piano on dolly.
+- Lift piano on a dolly.
 For this, you will need to put on your work gloves and get help from friends.
 If you never thought about how heavy is a piano – the weight of an upright piano is around 130 kg.
 As a comparison, a grand piano can reach 500 kg.
 You need at least three strong pairs of arms for lifting an upright piano on the dolly (and at least six for a grand piano).
 While professionals use electronic devices to make it easy, safe and with minimal strain.

 - Strap piano securely with dolly straps.

 - Push with the dolly.

 - Use a ramp for the van.
 The piano should be both pulled and pushed in the van at the same time.
 Use the lifting straps for that and be very careful when standing behind it, the piano weight is big enough to crush you or at least cause a minor injury if you’re not careful enough.